 You can get support to make things easier for you or your child.

 Find out what help is available at:

-- nursery or school – speak to teachers or special educational needs (SENCO) staff
+- nursery or school – speak to teachers or a special educational needs co-ordinator (SENCO)

 - college or university – speak to student support services